friedikitty/fried_git_tools/README.md

 ### How It Works

 1. Validates that the workspace is a valid git repository
-2. Fetches the latest state from destination remote (source remote should be fetched manually beforehand)
+2. Validates that both source and destination remotes exist and are configured
 3. Prompts for confirmation if pushing to origin (safety feature)
+4. Fetches the latest state from destination remote (source remote should be fetched manually beforehand)
+5. Detects if Git LFS is enabled in the repository
+6. Caches the origin branch log for verification purposes
-4. Finds commits in origin that are not in destination (`origin..destination`)
+7. Finds commits in origin that are not in destination (`origin..destination`)
+8. Filters out graph symbols and sub-commits from merge commits
-5. Splits commits into batches of `BATCH_SIZE`
+9. Splits commits into batches of `BATCH_SIZE`
+10. For each batch:
+    - If LFS is enabled, fetches LFS objects for commits in the batch range
-6. Pushes each batch from origin to destination remote in chronological order
+    - Pushes the batch from origin to destination remote in chronological order
-7. Uses `--force-with-lease` for safe force pushing (if enabled)
+    - Uses `--force-with-lease` for safe force pushing (if enabled)
+    - Fetches from destination to update local references
-8. Verifies each batch after pushing (if verification is enabled)
+    - Verifies logs by comparing origin and destination commit logs (if verification is enabled)
-9. Adds a 1-second delay between batches to reduce server load
+11. Adds a 1-second delay between batches to reduce server load
+12. Creates temporary log files in `workspace/temp/` for verification and debugging

 ### Detailed Example: Mirroring Unreal Engine 5.4 Branch